Mitchell Hamline School of Law is built on a long, rich history of providing innovative, forward-thinking, and accessible legal education.

 In 2015, the two law schools combined to form Mitchell Hamline School of Law—and the commitment to experiential learning, innovation, and accessibility became stronger than ever.

 Mitchell Hamline’s 20,000 alumni are leaders in the profession, working in the state’s largest law firms, Fortune 500 companies, judiciary, government, and nonprofit organizations.
-More than half of all district court judges in Minnesota are Mitchell Hamline alumni.

 Standing on the shoulders of its founding law schools, Mitchell Hamline continues to shape the future of legal education, while always meeting the needs of our students and the legal community.